dlnorman/standalone-bookmarks/README.md

 - PHP 7.4 or higher
 - SQLite3 support (usually enabled by default)
 - Web server (Apache, Nginx, or PHP built-in server for development)
-- Optional: GD extension for screenshot resizing
+- GD extension for screenshot resizing (usually enabled by default)
-- Optional: cron or similar for background job processing
+- Cron or similar for background job processing (required for screenshots)
+- Google PageSpeed Insights API key (free - see [Screenshot Generation](#screenshot-generation))

 ## Installation